 When a group of French expats staged a ‘March for All’ in London on 24 March, they brought their kids and crucifixes.
 One middle-aged man shoved his ring finger to my face, in a vulgar gesture.
 His expression was one of fear: the true nature of all bigotry.

 In the end, it is highly unlikely that the opposition to the bill will succeed in blocking, or overturning, a social progress France lagged behind.
 But now is the time to heal the sores they opened.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.